Multiple Pregnancy: What You Need to Know

 A multiple pregnancy can increase the risk for complications to both the baby and mother.
 To find complications early enough for management or treatment, mothers carrying more than one child typically require more frequent visits with their doctors.

-“Visits every two-to-four weeks allows for more ultrasounds, lab work and special testing to monitor the health of the babies.
-We will also conduct genetic screenings to evaluate the risk of genetic conditions,” says Carolina Bibbo, MD, a maternal-fetal medicine specialist in the Division of Maternal-Fetal Medicine within the Department of Obstetrics and Gynecology at BWH.
+“Visits every two-to-four weeks allows for more ultrasounds, lab work and special testing to monitor the health of the babies,” says Carolina Bibbo, MD, a maternal-fetal medicine specialist in the Division of Maternal-Fetal Medicine within the Department of Obstetrics and Gynecology at BWH.

 Maternal-fetal medicine specialists work with high-risk patients to help mothers achieve the healthiest pregnancy and delivery possible.
 They also collaborate with specialists within the Department of Pediatric Newborn Medicine.